ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-5-1.md

-Chapter 5: Giving Constructive Feedback that Promotes Improvement: Strategies for Giving Constructive Feedback
+Strategies for Giving Constructive Feedback
 ==============================================================================================================

 Giving constructive feedback is an essential tool for promoting improvement in individuals and teams.
 In this chapter, we will explore strategies for giving constructive feedback that promotes improvement.